OneFineDev/obsidian-go/Projects/IELTSBooster/AI/Part 2 Writing.md

 Ensure you provide the stated number of examples and length of feedback.
 Ensure you provide specific examples (either with phrases, grammatical structures or topic-specific vocabulary)

 Lean towards being more generous with scoring, and feel free to use .5 increments in band scores.

 After the assessment in markdown format, provide a list of 10 specific examples of how the answer could be improved., focusing specifically on correcting errors in grammar and vocabulary.
+ONLY DO THIS IF NECESSARY; YOU DO NOT HAVE TO IMPROVE SENTENCES THAT DON'T REQUIRE IMPROVEMENTS.
 Do this by presenting the original text next to your suggested improvements.

 Answer (delimited by === ):

 ===
-In the modern world, many cities are full of cars, factories and etc., which are running on gas.
-Hence, a lot of countries are having huge problems with their environment, with polluting their land, water and atmosphere.
-In this essay, I will examine the impact this has had on many countries and suggest how this problem can be solved.
+Countries around the globe are dealing with pollution of all kinds to lesser or greater extents.
+This essay will consider how this pollution manifests itself across land, air and sea, and provides suggestions on how the impact might be reduced.

-The foremost issue with poisoning surroundings, such as air and water infection with traffic fumes and garbage, thrown in rivers and seas.
-This could lead to global catastrophe, because the air and water would be full of deadly viruses and garbage, that could result in infecting many people with new lethal diseases.
-For example, India has the dirtiest river in the world, that is called Gang.
-Many people wash themselves and drinking the water from the stream, while it is filling up with human and industrial waste, turning into a toxic body of water.
-The most common illnesses, that people are dying because, are diphtheria and cholera.
+One of the leading causes of land pollution is the dumping of waste (both household and industrial).
+Domestic waste in landfill is not only ugly, toxic chemicals and compounds can seep into the groundwater.
+Likewise, there are many examples of companies dumping waste to cut cost, again impacting both wildlife and human health.
+One way to combat the proliferation of domestic waste would be to enforce recycling at the local government level.
+As for industrial waste, harsh financial penalties for even the smallest contravention of pollution laws should be imposed on companies.

-A possible solution to this problem is to switch to natural energy use, such as sun energy, electricity and etc. We could remove transport that runs on gas, with electric ones.
-Also, we can build solar energy producers to produce energy for cities and villages.
-For instance, in Us there is a lot of cities, that use sun energy panels to generate electricity.
-But many countries can’t afford this, because they don’t have enough money to buy developed technologies.
+Water pollution is largely caused by industry, including run-off of fertilizer from agricultural land into waterways, discharging of sewage by water companies, and companies simply dumping waste into seas.
+This has an impact on aquatic wildlife, but can also impact human health when people enter affected bodies of water.
+Since this is an issue mainly cause by industry, a combination of financial incentives for reducing water pollution, and sanction for excessive pollution should be implemented.

-In conclusion, with growth of pollute emitters, our world can turn into the lifeless place.
-To avoid that, all countries should start reducing the rubbish on the streets, filtering the air and clean the water in rivers and lakes.
+When it comes to air pollution, the burning of fossil fuels is the lead contributor.
+The key impact of this is increased occurrence of respiratory disease in areas with high levels of air pollution.
+Households and industry are both culpable, since emissions are caused by vehicle use and home heating, as well as industrial production that uses coal and oil.
+A speedy effort, subsidized and expedited by international governments, to switch to low carbon economies is the main way in which this can be combated.
 ===